top of page

 Design Goals

-I began the design of this level with a level design document that included level design maps, narrative beats, contextual information, aesthetic references, and a skill progression chart.
-In the image, I show one of the detailed maps of a floor in my multi-floored building the player progresses in.
+I began the design of this level with a level design document that included map diagrams, narrative beats, contextual information, aesthetic references, and a skill progression chart.
+In the image, I show one of the earlier detail maps of a floor in my multi-floored building the player progresses in.
+During this process, I was looking for ways to reuse space wherever possible with dynamic changes.

 • Flip 3 Breaker Boxes